Neergaard-Petersen claims first major title at Australian Open

-Smith and Neergard-Peterson came to the 72nd hole tied at 15-under after a thrilling contest over the last nine holes.
-Neergard Petersen shanked his drive into difficult rough on the right with a bunker between his ball and the green.
+Smith and Neergaard-Peterson came to the 72nd hole tied at 15-under after a thrilling contest over the last nine holes.
+Neergaard Petersen shanked his drive into difficult rough on the right with a bunker between his ball and the green.

-The 26-year-old Neergard-Petersen won by a single shot at 15-under 269 after rounds of 67, 66, 66 and 70.
+The 26-year-old Danish player won by a single shot at 15-under 269 after rounds of 67, 66, 66 and 70.
 Smith started the last round two shots behind the leader, drew level by the turn and led outright after sinking a three meter put for birdie on the 10th hole.

 “It’s hard.
 I’m really at a loss for words.
 It’s been a battle all day,” Neergaard said.
 “Even from the outside, you can look calm but it was a storm inside (for me) all day.